ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 2. **Conduction**
 -----------------
 The exam conduction starts when the exam becomes visible to the students and ends when the latest working time is over.
 When the exam conduction begins, you cannot make any changes anymore to the :ref:`exam configuration <exam_creation_and_configuration>` or individual :ref:`student exams <student_exams>`.
+When the conduction starts, the students can access and start their exam.
+They can submit their solutions to the exercises within the given individual working time.
+When a student submits the exam, he cannot make any changes anymore to his exercise submissions.
+For more information, see :ref:`participating in the online exam <participation_guide>`.

     .. _exam_assessment: